-Posted: 9 months ago, last updated 12 weeks ago.
+Posted: A year ago, last updated 5 months ago.

 The tilting and turning of the screen effects which way the blocks fall when they disappear and where new ones appear.
 In addition, you can also flip the screen entirely in some modes.